We can help with Rodent Proofing Your Roseville home.

 Keep grass short and trim bottom of hedges or bushes to expose soil beneath and eliminate rodent harborage areas.
 In addition, be sure to check the roof.
 Check shingles, roof ventilators and vent screens to be sure they are secure and undamaged, replacing or repairing as needed.
 Make sure the chimney is capped to prevent animal entry.

 Make sure any gap or hole larger than ¼” around the wire cable or pipe is sealed properly.

 One should take into account that brick and stone houses are easy for rats to climb.
 At times using high gloss paint all the way around the structure will help to deter climbing.
 Be sure to remove any food or water from pets such as bird feeders when possible.
 When cleaning up any rodent feces and urine found during the inspection, be sure to protect yourself by wearing protective gloves and a respirator to avoid breathing in any fecal matter.
 Use a bleach solution to clean rodent nesting areas and entry points to get rid of any pheromones left behind that may attract future rodents.

 To properly prevent an infestation or to eliminate one safely, be sure to call a pest control professional.

-We, at California Rodent Control, service Roseville every day and have learned much about this great city.
+We, at Pinnacle Pest Control, service Roseville every day and have learned much about this great city.
 It’s currently the 3rd largest city in Placer County with a population of about 128,000